HackTacoma/Captains-Log/Hackathon_1/Before_Action_Report.md

 #:clock12: 00:00

 Ok so we are about 24 hours away from the hackathon.
-In six hours it will be 06:00, add another six and we are sitting at 12:00.
+In 6 hours it will be 06:00, add another 6 and we are sitting at 12:00.
 Half the day has passed.
 This is why we use military time.

 It really helps you to visualize a concept like a day

 :sunrise::sunrise_over_mountains::city_sunset::stars: